costajob/app-servers/README.md

 ##### Considerations
 .NET Core proved to be fast, on pair with other VM compiled languages, although consistency is not stellar.
-Memory consumption is by far the worst of the package, proving .NET outside of MS Windows still needs some tweaking.
+Memory consumption is the worst of the package, proving .NET outside of MS Windows still needs some tweaking.

 ##### Concurrency and parallelism
 C# runs on several threads to grant parallelism, albeit a bit conservative compared to other languages.